Finsbury Square

 Finsbury Square is a 0.7 ha square in Finsbury in central London which includes a six-rink grass bowling green.
 It was developed in 1777 on the site of a previous area of green space to the north of the City of London known as Finsbury Fields, in the parish of St Luke's and near Moorfields.
 It is sited on the east side of City Road, opposite the east side of Bunhill Fields.
 It is approximately 200m north of Moorgate station, 300m north-west of Liverpool Street station and 400m south of Old Street station.
 Nearby locations are Finsbury Circus and Finsbury Pavement.
 Named after it, but several miles away, are Finsbury Park and its eponymous neighbourhood.

+The centre of the square includes an underground NCP Car Park and two disused petrol stations, also owned by NCP for above-ground commercial parking.

-Finsbury Square is served by bus routes 21, 43, 141, 214 and 271.
+Finsbury Square is served by bus routes 21, 43, 141 and 214.

 History

 In 1777 Finsbury Square was laid out as a planned quadrangle of terraced town houses surrounding a central garden.
 Beginning in the late 19th century, the houses began to be demolished to make way for large-scale commercial properties.

 Past residents of the square include Pascoe Grenfell Hill, Thomas Southwood Smith and Philip Henry Pye-Smith.
-It has also been the site of the bookshop of James Lackington and the first home of the rabbinical seminary that became the London School of Jewish Studies (1855–81), of the Greek Orthodox Church of Saint Sophia and of the Roman Catholic Church of St Mary Moorfields (1820–1900).
+It has also been the site of the Temple of the Muses, the bookshop of James Lackington and the first home of the rabbinical seminary that became the London School of Jewish Studies (1855–81), of the Greek Orthodox Church of Saint Sophia and of the Roman Catholic Church of St Mary Moorfields (1820–1900).

 From 1907 to 1914, 39 Finsbury Square was the home of the City of London Yeomanry.
 The site is now occupied by City Gate House which was designed by Frederick Gould and Giles Gilbert Scott and completed in 1930.

-In 1784, Vincenzo Lunardi achieved the first successful attempt at hot air balloon flight from Finsbury Square.
+In 1784, Vincenzo Lunardi achieved the first successful hot air balloon flight in England from the adjacent Artillery Ground.

 The south side of the square was known as Sodomites Walk in the 18th century and was notorious as a gay cruising area.

 On 22 October 2011, Occupy London protesters began to camp on the square.
 They were subsequently removed in an eviction described by the council as 'peaceful and low key'.

 In January 2013, the University of Liverpool announced that its London Campus would be at 33 Finsbury Square.

 Also in 2013 a memorial was installed at the SW of the square commemorating those who died in the 1975 Moorgate tube crash.